top of page

 You are not expected to memorise the monologues, but it is helpful if you can!

-Auditions are at The Woodbin Theatre or online, due to Covid.
+Auditions are at The Woodbin Theatre.

 When you arrive wait in the foyer unless instructed otherwise.